ducerfbleu/aalegate/README.md

-# aalegate
+# AALeGate: Agentic AI Lean Gateway

-Scientifically-verifiable Agent Sandbox
+## What it is

-## Overview
+Aalegate is an unprivileged, capture-first execution AI gateway designed natively for batch compute, scientific reproducibility, and airgapped benchmarking.
+It was written individual users in mind, for worry-free agentic AI delegation on trusted system.

-Capture-first **L7 recorder** for AI coding agents.
-Operating at the application layer (HTTP---full request/response bodies, not packets), it records every LLM exchange (hash-chained), egress attempt, and filesystem change---three audit planes---while the agent runs in a structural airgap.
-The agent reaches only the recorder; the recorder reaches the LLM.
+It has capture-first **L7 recorder** for AI coding agents.
+While operating at the application layer (HTTP—full request/response bodies, not packets), it **records every LLM exchange (hash-chained), egress attempt, and filesystem change**—three audit planes.
+The agent runs in a structural airgap, and it reaches only the recorder; the recorder reaches the LLM.

 ## Architecture